actoron/jadex/docs/android/android.md

 - API Changes!
 Please refer to the example project on how to start the platform.
 - fixed problems with BDI Agents
-- added REST client api + demo (working since 2012-11-14)
+- added REST client API + demo (working since 2012-11-14)
 - new demo applications project
 - included chat application